yuja-ja/LIO-RTK-Orchard-Navigation/README.md

   *(This sample bag contains the synchronized 3D LiDAR, 10-axis IMU, and RTK GNSS streams.
 The remaining 7 datasets encompassing more extreme scenarios will be fully released upon publication.)*

 > **Note on Demonstration Video:**
-> Due to the presence of prominent university logos and identifying markers on the physical UGV chassis, the demonstration video has been temporarily withheld to strictly enforce the double-blind review policy.
+> The core algorithm demonstration and field navigation demonstration videos can be viewed at https://www.youtube.com/watch?v=52Jc8SSe3pU or https://www.bilibili.com/video/BV1WUEQ6TEqa?t=22.6.

 ---

-*We deeply appreciate the reviewers' and editor's time, as well as their understanding regarding our IP protection strategy during this blind peer review phase.*
+*We deeply appreciate the reviewers' and editor's time.*